Donate a story

 - We will exclude stories which contain descriptions of potentially harmful behaviours in sufficient detail that imitation might be enabled.

 Donating your story to the NEON collection is a simple three-stage process:

-First, you’ll need to read some information about how we’ll use your story in the NEON trial intervention, how we’ll keep it safe, and about your right to withdrawal if you change your mind.
+First, you’ll need to read some information about how we’ll use your story in the NEON trial intervention and how we’ll keep it safe.

 Next, you’ll need to fill out a form to provide your consent for us to use your story, providing your name and email address.
 We’ll keep this for our records.

 Finally, a member of the NEON team will get in touch with you by email to arrange the transfer of your story so that we can check whether it can be included.

 What is the process once my story is accepted?

 - A member of the NEON team accesses the story and makes an initial decision about inclusion based on our inclusion/exclusion criteria